AnthonyDTU/IoTCurtains/README.md

-# SmartCurtains
+# IoT Curtains
-Semester Project (Smart Curtains) for course 62413 - Advanced C# &amp; .NET
+Semester Project (IoT Curtains) for course 62413 - Advanced C# &amp; .NET

 This is the personal project in DTU course 62413 - Advanced Object Oriented Programming with C# and .NET.